-Other Market Specific Guidelines for Continental Europe
+Other Market-Specific Guidelines for Continental Europe

-In Austria, Germany, and the Netherlands, Dimensional will generally vote against the appointment of a former CEO as chairman of the board of directors or supervisory board of a portfolio company.
+In Austria, Germany, and the Netherlands, Dimensional will generally vote against the appointment of a former CEO as chair of the board of directors or supervisory board of a portfolio company.

-UNITED KINGDOM & IRELAND
+UNITED KINGDOM

-Dimensional expects portfolio companies to follow the requirements of the UK Corporate Governance Code with regards to board and committee composition.
-When evaluating portfolio company boards Dimensional will also consider the recommendations of the FTSE Women Leaders and Parker Reviews with regards to female and minority representation on the board.
+Dimensional expects portfolio companies to follow the applicable requirements of the FCA Listing Rules, the UK Corporate Governance Code, and market best practice with regards to board and committee composition.
+When evaluating portfolio company boards, Dimensional will also consider the recommendations of the FTSE Women Leaders and Parker Reviews with regards to board composition.

-Dimensional also expects companies to align their remuneration with the requirements of the UK Corporate Governance Code and to consider best practices such as those set forth in the Investment Association Principles of Remuneration.
+Dimensional expects companies to align their remuneration with the requirements of the UK Corporate Governance Code and to consider best practices such as those set forth in the Investment Association Principles of Remuneration.